doctorfree/MMM-TelegramCommands/README.md

 ### TelegramBot integration
-You can control MMM-TelegramCommands using the Telegram app by installing the [MMM-TelegramBot](https://github.com/bugsounet/MMM-TelegramBot) module and adding MMM-TelegramBot configuration to your scenes.
+You can control MMM-TelegramCommands using the Telegram app by installing the [MMM-TelegramBot](https://github.com/bugsounet/MMM-TelegramBot) module and adding MMM-TelegramBot configuration to your `config.js`.

 ### TelegramBot installation
 Follow the instructions at the